MicrosoftDocs/winrt-api/windows.media.capture.frames/videomediaframe.md

 # Windows.Media.Capture.Frames.VideoMediaFrame

 ## -description
-Represents a frame from a [MediaFrameSource](mediaframesource.md) that provides data in an video frame represented by a [IDirect3DSurface](../windows.graphics.directx.direct3d11/idirect3dsurface.md) or [SoftwareBitmap](videomediaframe_softwarebitmap.md).
+Represents a frame from a [MediaFrameSource](mediaframesource.md) that provides data in a video frame represented by a [IDirect3DSurface](../windows.graphics.directx.direct3d11/idirect3dsurface.md) or [SoftwareBitmap](videomediaframe_softwarebitmap.md).

 ## -remarks
 Get an instance of this class by accessing the [VideoMediaFrame](mediaframereference_videomediaframe.md) property of a [MediaFrameReference](mediaframereference.md) object that was obtained from a media frame source.